HarlyquinForest/Jweather/README.md

 # Jweather

 Hi , Jweather is a simple weather application .
 It's not something to use very commonly .
-It just show the weather ...
+It just shows the weather basicly ...

 ![Jweather](Jweather-screenshot.png)
 # Installation